jlcjak/frameoscope/README.md

 to uninstall: `curl -fsSL frame.fasterscope.com/uinstall.sh | bash`

-this works on ubuntu, for other distros clone this repo and ask codex to make it work
+this works on ubuntu, for other distros clone this repo and ask codex(/your agent of choice) to make it work

 The script installs, starts and enables a service that will flash frameoscope upon insertion and start a bridge that translates the stream into ngscopeclient compatible packets